Yaoi-Con: Programming

 Two cosplayers (as Sora and Roxas from the video game Kingdom Hearts) strike a pose at Yaoi-Con 2008.

 As with other anime conventions, Yaoi-Con had panels and workshops (with a yaoi twist), a 24-hour video room, a manga library, swap meet, a Dealers' Room filled with merchandise, a cosplay masquerade, and an anime music video contest.
-In addition, Yaoi-Con held a fan fiction contest, Bishounen Bingo, and its extraordinarily popular Saturday night fundraising Bishounen Auction.
+In addition, Yaoi-Con held a fan fiction contest, Bishounen Bingo, and its popular Saturday night fundraising Bishounen Auction.
 At bingo, and the auction, the bishounen volunteers put on shows and stripped to entertain the convention goers.

 Each year Yaoi-Con sponsored at least one Japanese yaoi manga artist as guest of honor.
 And, as yaoi publishing expanded in the U.S., the companies who attended Yaoi-Con became interested in bringing guests with them.
 Guests of honor usually participated in question and answer/autograph sessions as well as sketch sessions where they demonstrated to attendees how they produced their work.

 Because of the adult nature of its theme, Yaoi-Con required all attendees to be at least 18 and checked the legal ID of all attendees upon registration.
 As of 2003, 85% of Yaoi-Con membership was female, and mostly heterosexual.